Orientation

 Exhibitions and Events

-You can find details of past and future exhibitions, institutional loans, panel discussions, Sunderland Symposia and much more right here on Oculi Mundi.
+You can find details of future and past exhibitions and event, institutional loans, panel discussions, conferences, and much more right here on Oculi Mundi.

-You can switch between the Online and Physical using the toggle at the bottom of the screen when looking at the Exhibitions and Events menu.
+You can switch between the Online and Physical using the toggle at the bottom of the screen when looking at the Exhibitions and Events menu, and view more by clicking the image thumbnail.

-This is also where we will be sharing the programmes and registration links for upcoming events, so keep an eye on this part of the platform, and sign up to the Oculi Mundi Newsletter
+This is also where we will be sharing the programmes and registration links for upcoming conferences, so keep an eye on this part of the platform, and sign up to the Oculi Mundi Newsletter to be notified.

 Podcast